guyfreund/israeli-law-graph/README.md

 ## Neo4j Implementation:
-TODO: elaborate on what we did.
+@TODO: elaborate on what we did.

 #### Spinning up the database: Method 1
-TODO: elaborate on how to spin up.
+@TODO: elaborate on how to spin up.

 #### Spinning up the database: Method 2
-TODO: elaborate on how to spin up.
+@TODO: elaborate on how to spin up.

 #### Spinning up the database: Method 3
-TODO: elaborate on how to spin up.
+@TODO: elaborate on how to spin up.

 ## Repository's Files: